Monir786/Talend-Customer-Data-Warehouse-Implementation./README.md

 # Talend-Customer-Data-Warehouse-Implementation.
-This project is an implementation of Talend Data Warehouse creation by using Customer Data.
+This project is an implementation of Data Warehouse creation which is build by using Talend and Customer along with sales Data.